Bdouin/StoryMakerReact/README.md

 </br>

-- The user should be able to input a string into a bubble.
+- The user should be able to input string and emojis into a bubble.
 >
 - Once the input is displayed in the bubble, the bubble should shrink by removing the whitespaces around the input.
 >
-- By pressing and dragging the blue circle(which has an arrow on it), the user should be able to change the direction of the bubble's origin.
+- By pressing and dragging the blue circle(which has an arrow on it), the user should be able to change the direction of the bubble arrow.

+-  Make sure that once the bubble is repositioned, the bubble arrow should be repositioned as well.
+- Once the bubble is resized, bubble arrow should be resized accordingly
 >
 - The user should be able to create multiple bubbles.
 >